Guiding Light (1960–1969)

 The Guiding Light (GL) (known since 1975 as Guiding Light) is a long-running American television soap opera.
-In the 1960s, it became the first daytime TV series to discuss contemporary social issues, starting in 1961 with a storyline about uterine cancer.
+In the 1960s, it became the first daytime television series to discuss contemporary social issues, starting in 1961 with a storyline about uterine cancer.

 Show development

 As part of her "relevance" campaign, Agnes Nixon wanted to see social issues worked into the plot, and set the tone for much of the material used during the 1960s.
 One story, which involved Bert's battle with uterine cancer gave many female viewers the incentive to see their gynecologists.

 In 1965, Nixon became the headwriter of NBC's Another World, at the behest of her mentor, Irna Phillips, who created both GL and AW, but remained at GL for another year.

 On March 13, 1967, the show was first broadcast in color.
 On September 9, 1968, the show expanded from 15 to 30 minutes as did CBS' then other 15 minute daytime drama, Search for Tomorrow.
 Following the industry trend, the show also switched from broadcasting live to pre-taping in 1968.